StratifyLabs/StratifyBlog/content/device/2019-07-11-Double-vs-Float-in-Embedded-C.md

 ---

-C and C++ have two native types that are used for working with floating point values.
+C and C++ have two native types that are used for working with floating-point values.

 - `double` is 64-bits
 - `float` is 32-bits

-In many API's in the standard C library, the default type is a `double` which is great on 64-bit chips but not so for microcontrollers.
+In many APIs in the standard C library, the default type is a `double` which is great on 64-bit chips but not so for microcontrollers.
 Some build systems will downgrade `double` to a 32-bit value for microcontrollers.
-However, it is still problematic because on microcontrollers with a floating point unit or FPU, the `double` type will be calculated using software using bloated routines while `float` values will be computed very quickly in hardware.
+However, it is still problematic because on microcontrollers with a floating-point unit or FPU, the `double` type will be calculated using software using bloated routines while `float` values will be computed very quickly in hardware.

 Whether `double` is 64-bit or 32-bit, you can save a good amount of code space by avoiding it.